vshymanskyy/ViperIDE/README.md

 ## Limitations

+- Older MicroPython versions may or may not work.
+Keep your MicroPyton up to date.
+- Some USB devices require drivers installation.
-- Some boards are not detected by Android via USB OTG (lack of drivers?).
+- Some boards are not detected by Android via USB OTG.
 In such cases, only `BLE` or `WebREPL` connection is possible.
 - On iOS, `WebBluetooth` and `WebUSB` are not available.
 Only `WebREPL` works.